Boston Short-Term Rental Regulations

 TL;DR

-Boston requires Limited Share Unit Registration ($25).
-2 permit types available — see below for eligibility by type.
+Boston requires an STR permit — 2 types available (fees from $25) and the property must be your primary residence.
 Combined tax rate is 14.95%.
 No annual day limit, but each stay must be 28 days or fewer per stay.

 Key Requirements at a Glance